-The campus behavior coordinator shall determine the duration of a student's placement in a DAEP.
+In coordination with district practice and the Principal for Alternative Education, the CBC shall determine the duration of a student's placement in a DAEP.

 The duration of a student's placement shall be determined case by case based on the seriousness of the offense, the student's age and grade level, the frequency of misconduct, the student's attitude, and statutory requirements.